Who is a Looked After Child or Care Leaver?

 - action planning to ensure clear expectations of course requirements

-- link with personal tutor and senior tutor to ensure awareness of the needs of the student
+- link with progress tutor and senior tutor to ensure awareness of the needs of the student

 - ongoing support, which may include weekly link, check on attendance and direct link with personal tutor